Jan-E/mod_ssl-npn/README.md

 NPN and mod_spdy is deprecated, this patch is just for testing.

 It is strongly recommended that you use mod_h2, which is included in httpd since Apache 2.4.17.

+Not tested with mod_spdy, use at your own risk.

+Issues and PRs are welcomed.